subtables, each consisting of an adjacent pair. Thus we end up

 treating outcome (normal, abnormal, dead) as ordinal.
 The first

-column is the new variable with categories, indexing the
+column is the new variable with

 new pairs.
 This can usually be done `by hand' in a text editor or a